nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Scenario**

-After adding all your tutor's schedules, you would like to view the schedules on a given day as a calendar.
+After adding all your tutors' schedules, you would like to view the schedules on a given day as a calendar.

 You're in luck with the calendar view command!